-- A. An employee may request a geographic transfer to a position in the same classification within his/her facility or their department.
-Requests for transfer shall be made in writing to the facility supervisor or designee and shall remain on file for thirty (30) days unless withdrawn by the employee. - B. The parties recognize the desirability of granting a permanent employee a transfer within his/her their department and classification to another location.
+- A. An employee may request a geographic transfer to a position in the same classification within their department.
+Requests for transfer shall be made in writing to the facility supervisor or designee and shall remain on file for thirty (30) days unless withdrawn by the employee. - B. The parties recognize the desirability of granting a permanent employee a transfer within thier department and classification to another location.
 Employees who have applied for a transfer to a vacant position in their classification shall be considered before hiring a new employee.
-In the event this consideration is denied, a written explanation of the denial of the transfer request must be provided to the employee within thirty (30) days from the date of the request. - C. The employee shall not be entitled to relocation expenses.
+In the event this consideration is denied, a written explanation of the denial of the transfer request must be provided to the employee within thirty (30) days from the date of the request.

+C. The employee shall not be entitled to relocation expenses.